nutriot/morphagene-options/README.md

 #### `parseFile`

 > [!CAUTION]
-> These methods do not work in the browser
+> The following methods do not work in the browser

 Parses an `options.txt` file into a JavaScript object.